5 Snatch Kettlebell Mistakes and How to Fix Them – Living.Fit

 The kettlebell snatch is a phenomenal movement at building strength, power, endurance and coordination.
 It’s a fairly complicated movement that can create a lot of pain and strife if done incorrectly so a focus on technique is crucial for success.
 Leaning on solid technique will allow you to do more, go heavier, and get a better overall session in.
+Understanding the kettlebell snatch benefits can help you maximize your workout potential.

-What are the Benefits of the Kettlebell Snatch?
+What are the Kettlebell Snatch Benefits?

 The snatch is a powerful move with any implement, but a kettlebell allows for a couple main benefits.
 With a kettlebell you can work unilaterally as opposed to both hands on a barbell.
 This builds single arm strength, rotational power, and balance.
 The single arm snatch creates an anti-rotational component that will create more stress on the trunk.